APLMOOC/APLMOOC/docs/course/ch1/part2.md

 ¯56088
 ```

-As we say in Swedish, funkar som den ska.
+As they say in Swedish, funkar som den ska.

 !!! info "Significant figures"